rugbyprof/2143-Object-Oriented-Programming/Assignments/08-P02/README.md

 - Input must be 'H' (hit), 'S' (stand), 'D' (double down; see above), '?' (show deck), or 'Q' (quit).
 - The player starts with $1000.
 The initial bet placed before each hand is always $100.
 - Do not clear the screen after each hand.
 Just let it scroll.
-- At a minimum, you should have two files for the Deck class, two files for the Blackjack class, and project2.cpp.
+- At a minimum, you should have one file for the Card, Deck, and Hand classes, one file for the Blackjack class, and a main.cpp.
 A generalized Deck will also have two files for a Card class.
 Note that none of the logic for the Blackjack game itself should reside in project2.cpp.